vel2006/Errox_CMD/README.md

 ### InstallPython.bat:

-  This file is designed to try and install Python version 3.12.4, it doesnt check to see if Python has been installed but I am working on that currently.
+  This file is designed to try and install Python version 3.12.4 if python is not already installed.

+  Example of python already installed below:

+    Seeing if python is installed
+    Python is installed, version below
+    Python 3.12.4

+  Example of python not installed below:

+    coming soon.

 ## Usage: